artsy/eidolon/docs/deployment.md

 They're in the Artsy Engineering 1Password vault.
 Just add them to your `.zshenv` (or equivalent file).

+Make sure Xcode Accounts has the it@ account in it.

 The changelog needs to be valid YAML, with an array of changelog entries to deploy.

 ```yaml